 The severe form of cytochrome P450 oxidoreductase deficiency is sometimes called Antley-Bixler syndrome with genital anomalies and disordered steroidogenesis.
-Hormonal changes in affected males and females lead to the development of ambiguous genitalia or other genital abnormalities, as well as infertility.
+Hormonal changes in affected males and females lead to the development of genital differences, as well as infertility.
 Severe cases are also characterized by skeletal abnormalities, particularly involving bones of the head and face.
 These include premature fusion of the skull bones (craniosynostosis), a flattened mid-face, a prominent forehead, and low-set ears.
 Other skeletal abnormalities can include joint deformities (contractures) that limit movement; unusually long, slender fingers (arachnodactyly); bowing of the thigh bones; and radiohumeral synostosis, which is a bone abnormality that locks the elbows in a bent position.
 A blockage of the nasal passages (choanal atresia), intellectual disability, and delayed development are also associated with the severe form of the disorder.

 Some women who are pregnant with fetuses affected by cytochrome P450 oxidoreductase deficiency experience mild symptoms of the disorder even though they themselves do not have the disorder.
 They may develop excessive body hair growth (hirsutism), acne, and a deep voice.
 These changes go away soon after delivery.